 Now, if the export order is non-recurring, then the exporter may not desire to import A and B so, he may be permitted to sell the license without any export obligation or sell A and B after importing them.
-This is the feature of Duty Free Import Authorization scheme which is both a pre-export as well as a post-export license.
+This is the feature of Duty Free Import Authorization scheme which is allowed on post-export basis.